Updated: August, 2018

 Anatomy 4D is a healthcare AR app by DAQRI.This app can take medical students inside a human body, heart and other organs.
 Students can explore the skeleton, muscles, and body systems at a higher level of interaction.
 This immersive experience of student interaction with learning material makes them more engaged and results in more in-depth and profound knowledge acquisition.

 Landscaping is another field where augmented reality technology might come in handy.
 With AR, you can create any landscape virtually and see how it is going to look without the need to actually build something and redo if it doesn’t meet your expectations.
 Also, it allows making measurements without a tape-measure and can calculate the work cost.
 That’s an idea for a really useful app.

 Maps and tourism

 Tourism is an area where augmented reality can do great.
 AR can visualize the information on places people want to visit.
-Maps with augmented reality are what tourist have been waiting for.
-That kind of guides can provide great user experience.
+Maps with augmented reality are what tourists have been waiting for.
+That kind of guide can provide a great user experience.
 But it’s not just about maps, museums can tell their visitors more about the objects and even bringing those to life.

 Looking to create a travel app?
 Check our insights: How to Create a Hotel Booking App

 AR in e-commerce & retail: reinventing customer experience